 By default, Facebook will show the current “Top Trends,” but you can also toggle between categories for politics, sports, entertainment, and science and technology.

 To find out what’s being said about the latest trend, just click on the topic.
-For example, we’ve clicked through a trending topic on Google Chrome for Android.
+For example, we’ve clicked on a trending topic “90th Academy Awards.”

 The first thing we see is the trending story, followed by the “Top Posts” on the topic.
-If we were to scroll down farther, we’d also see photos and videos for that trending topic, followed by public posts.
-If any of our followers had commented on the topic, those posts would have appeared as well.
-In fact, when one of your Facebook connections comments on a trending story, it gets higher priority in your news feed and receives the trending topic label.
+If we scroll down farther, we also see videos and videos on that trending topic, followed by friends posts and then public posts.
+When one of your Facebook connections comments on a trending story, it gets higher priority in your news feed and receives the trending topic label.

 Facebook also allows you to customize your trending topics by eliminating topics that don’t spark your interest.
 Hover over a topic in the list, and a small X will appear to the right of the topic.
 Click the X to hide the topic.
 Facebook will then ask for feedback on why you’re hiding the topic.
 If you’ve clicked the X by mistake, you have the option of undoing your selection.